Skip to main content

 The biggest delivery mistake is not forgetting the workflow loop.
 It is pretending every kind of work closes the same way.

-VibeGov's updated GOV-02 makes execution mode explicit so teams stop mixing exploration notes, implementation proof, and release verification into one blurry definition of done.
+VibeGov's updated GOV-02 makes execution mode explicit so teams stop mixing exploration notes and development proof into one blurry definition of done.

 Mode clarity is a throughput tool

-• exploratory: what did we learn from real behavior, and what backlog work did that create?
+• exploration: what did we learn from real behavior, and what backlog work did that create?

-• implementation: what changed, and how do we know it works?
+• development: what changed, how do we know it works, and can it ship safely?

 The delivery loop does not change.
 The evidence standard does.